DataDog/integrations-extras/akamai_datastream_2/README.md

 ### Installation

-Click "Install Integration" to enable a preset dashboard for viewing Akamai DataStream 2 logs and metrics.
+Click **Install Integration** to enable a preset dashboard for viewing Akamai DataStream 2 logs and metrics.

 ### Configuration